Supplementary data: Manitoba

 Topic: Reducing wait for diagnosis

-Title of image: Wait time from the date of an abnormal CancerCare Manitoba BreastCheck screening mammogram result to the date of breast tumour diagnosis in 2017-2018
+Title of image: Wait time from date of an abnormal CancerCare Manitoba BreastCheck screening result to date of final diagnosis when tissue biopsy is and is not required in females aged 50-74 in 2019-20.

 Caveats/limitations: The COVID-19 pandemic may have affected service provision.